yumimobi/integration_API_for_SSP/doc_in_english/request_and_response.md

 ### Report click-macro information

-> When Ad has been Start_play,end_play，display，clicked, Closed，client shall substitute macro variables of  click_tracking url ， target_url and Video information_url when reporting (if macro variable is existed) in pixels.
+> When Ad has been Start_play,end_play，show，clicked, Closed，client shall substitute macro variables of  click_tracking url ， target_url and Video information_url when reporting (if macro variable is existed) in pixels.
 The variables which need to be substituted are as follows:

 | macros                      | type  | description                     |
 | --------------------------- | ----- | ------------------------------- |